 - Mounted drive images like ISO files are treated as removable disks and will not be backed up.

-- Progress bars in the backup client are displayed per volume being backed up.
+- Progress bars in the Agent are displayed per volume being backed up.

 - Cyclical references of mount points between volumes are not valid if included in the backup selection and will result in a failed backup, e.g. C: points to D: (via mount point) which points back to C: (via mount point).